-1 Art CICLE VII - WATER AND LAND POLICY, CONSERVATION AND THE FAMILY FARM 2 A. OBJECTIVES OF A COMPREHENSIVE LAND POLICY 3 Family y farmers and ranchers have historically been our best soil and water 4 conservationists when given the economic incentives and flexibility necessary to do so.
-5 Our policy encourages a well-balanced, sensible environmental policy that protects the 6 public and the environment without unduly burdening family farmers through 7 excessive regulation or economic hardship and, when applicable, provide farmers and 8 ranchers with opportunities for increased income.
-9 We call on all federal and state regulatory agencies to act in accordance with the 10 above principles and use the least intrusive, economically practical, and science-based 11 methods to accomplish sound environmental quality goals, with consideration given to 12 all these factors and not any one exclusively.
-We support a national land policy that: 13 1.
-Recognizes multiple use values of public lands while striving for sustainable 14 use in all areas; 15 2.
-Emphasizes agriculture as the most productive use of existing high-quality 16 farmland; 17 3.
-Recognizes the right of private landowners to be compensated for 18 government land-use restrictions that amount to takings of property; 19 4.
-Recognizes the value of independently owned and operated family farms to 20 stewardship of natural resources; 21 5.
-Develops education and outreach materials for the public to achieve land use 22 goals for the benefit of future generations; 23 6.
-Encourages entry into the business of farming or ownership of agricultural

-6. Encourages entry into the business of farming or ownership of agricultural lands by farm families, as opposed to non-farm interests or non-family farm corporations;

-- 7. Allows states to prohibit corporate interests from circumventing corporate farm laws by contracting with individual producers; - 8.
+1 ARTICLE VII - WATER AND LAND POLICY, CONSERVATION AND THE FAMILY FARM

+A. OBJECTIVES OF A COMPREHENSIVE LAND POLICY л.
+ODJECTIVES OF A COMPREHENSIVE

+Family farmers and ranchers have historically been our best soil and water conservationists when given the economic incentives and flexibility necessary to do so.
+Our policy encourages a well-balanced, sensible environmental policy that protects the public and the environment without unduly burdening family farmers through excessive regulation or economic hardship and, when applicable, provide farmers and ranchers with opportunities for increased income.
+We also recognize that the most dangerous of all monopolies is the monopolization of both land and water.

+We call on all federal and state regulatory agencies to act in accordance with the above principles and use the least intrusive, economically practical, and science-based methods to accomplish sound environmental quality goals, with consideration given to all these factors and not any one exclusively.
+We support a national land policy that:

+- 1. Recognizes multiple use values of public lands while striving for sustainable use in all areas; - 2.
+Emphasizes agriculture as the most productive use of existing high-quality farmland; - 3.
+Recognizes the right of private landowners to be compensated for government land-use restrictions that amount to takings of property; - 4.
+Recognizes the value of independently owned and operated family farms to stewardship of natural resources; - 5.
+Develops education and outreach materials for the public to achieve land use goals for the benefit of future generations; - 6.
+Encourages entry into the business of farming or ownership of agricultural lands by farm families, as opposed to non-farm interests or non-family farm corporations; - 7.
+Allows states to prohibit corporate interests from circumventing corporate farm laws by contracting with individual producers; - 8.
 Strengthens and enforces state laws to protect family-owned and -operated farms; - 9.
 Prohibits concentration of farmland ownership by off-farm corporations, associations, and interests.
 These laws must be closely monitored and